 Getting respite under the NDIS

-Respite provides a temporary break for both you and your child.
-It usually means that someone else cares for your child so that you can have some time for yourself.
+Respite provides a short break for both you and your child.
+It usually means that someone else cares for your child.

 Why is respite important?

 Respite is important for a number of reasons, but mainly because it gives you and your family a break from the physical and emotional demands of caring.

 NDIS-funded respite can be for a few hours or can involve your child going away overnight.
 It all depends on your child’s age, stage and the needs of your child and family.

 - A Support Worker who spends time with your child and helps them to enjoy social activities and participation in the community.

 - A Support Worker who helps your child with self-care

 - Your child participating in activities during the day as part of a group or going away on camp